mossseank/SMAL/README.md

 In order to keep the implementation simple and straitforward, some limitations are introduced:

 1. Audio streams will not support arbitrary seeking, only forward reading.
-2. For the Wave format, only common encodings (e.g. PCM and IEEE) are supported.
-3. All audio samples are decoded into signed 16-bit integer or normalized IEEE 32-bit float interleaved LPCM.
-4. Minimal checks are done for file validity - it is assumed that files are well structured and standard compliant.
+2. Minimal checks are done for file validity - it is assumed that files are well structured and standard compliant.
-5. Metadata (artist, title, ect...) is not loaded, and will not be written by encoders.
+3. Metadata (artist, title, ect...) is not loaded, and will not be written by encoders.
 This is planned for a future version.

 ## Format Support